 Revival also hosts Graze Kitchenette (pictured above), a burger and superfood bowl venture from Sarah Jordan of Johnny's Grill, the first brick and mortar location for The Fat Shallot food truck, and the first permanent outpost for Farmer's Fridge, the salad company that operates vending machines stocked with jarred salads all over the city.

 Eataly was one of the first to combine a bustling European-style market with a high-end food court.
-With multiple locations around the world, co-owned by Mario Batali and Joe Bastianich, Chicago's is the largest in the U.S.
+With multiple locations around the world — and partners nationally that include Mario Batali, Lidia Bastianich and Joe Bastianich — Chicago holds the title as the largest Eataly in the U.S.

 Renowned Chef Richard Sandoval's multi-sensory Latinicity Food Hall + Lounge features 10 innovative kitchens, a tapas restaurant, coffee café, full bar, market and lounge.
-Latinicity commands an entire floor of Block 37 in the Loop, with diverse offerings from Spain, Portugal and Latin America.
+Latinicity commands an entire floor of the Block 37 shopping center in the Loop, with diverse offerings from Spain, Portugal and Latin America.

 The colorful food oasis in the middle of downtown is part marketplace, part dining complex, part retail, part bar with a Latin art gallery meets street cart ambiance.
 Shop imported provisions and Latinicity branded goods and peruse menus from a counter service hamburguesa eatery, ensalada station, sushi stop, wok-cooked rice and stir-fry purveyor, taco stand and more.

-The Chicago French Market brings together more than 30 individual specialty vendors in the West Loop, including grab-and-go meals as well as exotic ingredients for cooking at home.
-So much more than French artisan cheeses, bread, wine and pastries, the year-round indoor market brings together hand-selected vendors from Chicago's diverse neighborhoods.
+The Chicago French Market brings together more than 30 individual specialty vendors in the West Loop, including grab-and-go meals.
+So much more than French artisan cheeses, bread, wine and pastries, the year-round indoor market brings together hand-selected vendors from Chicago's diverse neighborhoods like Pastoral and Black Dog Gelato.